docsforadobe/javascript-tools-guide/4 - User-Interface Tools/index.rst

 the group object (during the bubble phase).
 If you register a handler at an ancestor object of the actual event target, you can specify the third argument to addEventListener(), so that the ancestor’s handler responds only in the capture phase, not in

-CHAPTER 4: User-Interface Tools

-Communicating with the Flash application

-85

 the bubbling phase.
 For example, the following click handler, registered with the parent dialog object, responds only in the capture phase: